-On 19 August 1960, a specially converted Fairchild C-119 Flying Boxcar made history as it approached the Discoverer XIV reentry capsule descending by parachute over the Bernard A. "Bennie" Schriever led the development of the intercontinental ballistic missile, providing President Kennedy his "ace in the hole " during the Cuban Missile Crisis.
-Born in Germany in 1910, he came to the U.S. at the age of six and settled with his family in New Braunfels, Texas.
+Bernard Adolph Schriever, the father of the Air Force Space and Missile Program, was born in Germany in 1910.
+At the age of six, Schriever came to the US and settled with his family in New Braunfels, Texas before becoming a naturalized citizen in 1923.
 He graduated from Texas A&M University in 1931 with a BS in Engineering and a reserve commission in the field artillery.
 Schriever entered flight training in July 1932, earning his wings and commission in the U.S. Air Corps Reserve in June 1933.

 He served as a bomber pilot and engineering maintenance officer at March Field, California.
 In 1937 Schriever left the U.S. Air Corps to fly with Northwest Airlines, but he reentered active service in 1938 with a regular commission.
 He was assigned to the 7th Bombardment Group at Hamilton Field, California, as a McDonnell Douglas B-18 Bolo instrument flying instructor.
 Due to his flying and engineering background, Schriever was sent to Wright Field, Ohio, as an engineering officer and test pilot.
 He attended the Air Corps Engineering School in 1941, and graduated Stanford University in 1942 with an MS in Aeronautical Engineering.
 During WW II, Schriever flew 38 missions in the Solomons, New Guinea, Philippines, and the Ryukyus in the North American B-25 Mitchell, the Douglas C-47 Skytrain, and the Boeing B-17 Flying Fortress.